 Here’s a six-minute clip offered by Wright online to show his film: his theatrically staged sequence.

 The film’s worst flaw is seen here: the wooden acting of Aaron Taylor-Johnson as Vronsky until about half-way through the film when he seems to become an electrifying center of whole scenes — as when he drives a horse across a stage too roughly, the poor animal falls with a crash, moans, groans, and as Vronsky T-J shoots the beast.
-The character is so real in the novel, so fully examined, as a shallow man whom Anna imagines to be this brilliantly deep feelingly true person.
-In Tolstoi, Anna’s is a bitterly ironic illusion.
-It’s Karenin who has the depth of feeling.
-After conquest, Vronsky grows bored and Anna becomes frantic with her losses.
+The character is so real in the novel, so fully examined, as a very ordinary man whom the singular Anna is attracted to for his sweet easiness, congeniality.
+In Tolstoy, Anna’s guilt preys on her and makes her prey on Vronsky.
+Karenin has a depth of feeling, but is emphatically rigid once he sees his husbandly devotion goes for nothing with Anna.
+After conquest, Vronsky grows irritated as Anna becomes frantic with her losses.

 So as the movie progressed, the whole experience of film-making may have engulfed T-J and he came up to it.
 He did what he needed to do in the scene where he furiously and meanly drives a horse to the ground and then shoots it to death.
 This is the most savage scene in the film and montage, placement, are intended in filmic ways to make a woman stop and think before marrying a man such as Vronsky.